-Micheladas have been around since at least the 1970s in Mexico, and they have been especially popular in the northern areas of the country.
-The creation of michelada cocktails grew naturally out of the usual Mexican practice of adding fresh-squeezed lime juice and a dash of salt to a beer; this has expanded to include a variety of savory ingredients, such as the traditional Maggi sauce or a combination of soy sauce and Worcestershire sauce.
+The michelada grew naturally out of the common Mexican practice of adding fresh-squeezed lime juice and a dash of salt to a beer; this basic approach to a beer cocktail expanded over the years to include a variety of savory ingredients, such as traditional Maggi sauce or a combination of soy sauce and Worcestershire sauce.

 - 1/4 cup coarse salt (for the rim)